Le-Ty/Benchmarkin_CFE_adaptation/README.md

   - Monday: 0, Tuesday: 1, Wednesday: 2, Thursday: 3, Friday: 4, Saturday: 5, Sunday: 6

 ## ML-Models
+Let us only look at 2 models: NN & Linear
 ### ANN
 - Neural Network with 2 hidden layers and Relu-Activation-Function
+###
+- Linear Model (should be NN with no hidden layers and Sigmoid Activation Function)

 ## Counterfactual Methods
 ### MACE